 By Rena Abdusalam

-WOODLAND, CA – A preliminary hearing was held late last week in Yolo County Superior Court for Ramon Ignacio Gutierrez, charged with 12 counts of rape by force, forcible oral copulation on a minor over 14, forcible sexual penetration on a minor and enhancements because of a prior felony conviction.
+WOODLAND, CA – A preliminary hearing was held late last week in Yolo County Superior Court for the accused, charged with 12 counts of rape by force, forcible oral copulation on a minor over 14, forcible sexual penetration on a minor and enhancements because of a prior felony conviction.

-In 2004, Gutierrez and the victim met and exchanged contact information.
+In 2004, the accused and the victim met and exchanged contact information.
 They then started to meet up at the victim’s house, where the nonconsensual sex happened.

 The first occasion happened in December 2004.
 The accused, according to the detective’s testimony, laid his hands on the victim.
 Before any sexual intercourse happened, the victim said that she wanted to wait until she turned 18.
 The victim was 14 and the accused was 19 at the time.